Sabrinas Organizing

 Two rows of gems glued on the charger

-Now layer the St. John's wort to the platter.
+Now, layer the St. John's wort onto the platter (Affiliate Link).
 Since they are flat, they can go under the candle.
 You do not need to glue them because as they dry, you may want to replace them with fresh ones.

 lay the st. john's wort leaves on the charger